Breeder reactor: Fast breeder reactor

-FBRs usually use a mixed oxide fuel core of up to 20% plutonium dioxide (PuO2) and at least 80% uranium dioxide (UO2).
+Fast reactors are not necessarily breeders.
+For example, sodium-cooled fast reactors can operate as transmuters, converters or breeders.

+Mixed-oxide fuel combines uranium dioxide and plutonium dioxide.
+Its plutonium content depends on the reactor design and may vary across the core.
 Another fuel option is metal alloys, typically a blend of uranium, plutonium, and zirconium (used because it is "transparent" to neutrons).
 Enriched uranium can be used on its own.

 Many designs surround the reactor core in a blanket of tubes that contain non-fissile uranium-238, which, by capturing fast neutrons from the reaction in the core, converts to fissile plutonium-239 (as is some of the uranium in the core), which is then reprocessed and used as nuclear fuel.
 Other FBR designs rely on the geometry of the fuel (which also contains uranium-238), arranged to attain sufficient fast neutron capture.
-The plutonium-239 (or the fissile uranium-235) fissile cross-section is much smaller in a fast spectrum than in a thermal spectrum, as is the ratio between the ^{239}Pu/^{235}U fission cross-section and the ^{238}U absorption cross-section.
+The plutonium-239 (or the fissile uranium-235) fission cross-section is much smaller in a fast spectrum than in a thermal spectrum, as is the ratio between the ^{239}Pu/^{235}U fission cross-section and the ^{238}U absorption cross-section.
 This increases the concentration of ^{239}Pu/^{235}U needed to sustain a chain reaction, as well as the ratio of breeding to fission.

 On the other hand, a fast reactor needs no moderator to slow down the neutrons at all, taking advantage of the fast neutrons producing a greater number of neutrons per fission than slow neutrons.
 For this reason ordinary liquid water, being a moderator and neutron absorber, is an undesirable primary coolant for fast reactors.
 Because large amounts of water in the core are required to cool the reactor, the yield of neutrons and therefore breeding of ^{239}Pu are strongly affected.
 Theoretical work has been done on reduced moderation water reactors, which may have a sufficiently fast spectrum to provide a breeding ratio slightly over 1.
 This would likely result in an unacceptable power derating and high costs in a liquid-water-cooled reactor, but the supercritical water coolant of the supercritical water reactor (SCWR) has sufficient heat capacity to allow adequate cooling with less water, making a fast-spectrum water-cooled reactor a practical possibility.

 The type of coolants, temperatures, and fast neutron spectrum puts the fuel cladding material (normally austenitic stainless or ferritic-martensitic steels) under extreme conditions.
 The understanding of the radiation damage, coolant interactions, stresses, and temperatures are necessary for the safe operation of any reactor core.
 All materials used to date in sodium-cooled fast reactors have known limits.
 Oxide dispersion-strengthened alloy steel is viewed as the long-term radiation resistant fuel-cladding material that can overcome the shortcomings of today's material choices.